OpenDCU/nodeDCU/README.md

 For x86 Linux, http://nodejs.org/ has useful instructions.
 For the Pi, recent versions (April 2014) seem to have compile issues. https://gist.github.com/adammw/3245130 has instructions on installing a working set-up on the Pi.

+###Node modules

+Node.js has a cute module management system called NPM (node package management).
+This installs all required modules in a sub-directory called `node_modules`.
+Cutely, dependencies of installed packages result in sub-directory copies within eahc package, so use of multiple versions of a package for different modules "just works"(tm).
+In production, releases are supposed to carry with them a snapshot of their `node_modules` hierarchy.
+In development, package requirements are described in `package.json`, and packages are fetched from the npm server using the command:

+    npm install

+so do that now. :-)

 ###Redis

 Redis is a low-overhead key-value database.
 It is used by the server to store persistent state.